blockstack-radiks/banter/TUTORIAL.md

 In our front-end code, that runs in the client's browser, we need to add some code to configure radiks and tell it where to fetch and store data.

-At the top of the file, after our `import` calls (around line 7), there is already a `UserSession` object.
+At the top of the file `/pages/_app.js`, after our `import` calls (around line 7), there is already a `UserSession` object.
 This is a concept that is part of blockstack.js, and is used as a 'root object' for calling all user-specific methods, like `loadUserData()` and `redirectToSignIn()`.
 We need to pass this to radiks.

 At line 16, in the `getInitialProps` method, add the following code that calls the `configure()` radiks method: